dotnet/designs/proposed/logging-generator.md

 ### Conclusion

-Both solutions discussed have clear benefits.
+Both approaches discussed above have clear benefits.
 With the interpolated string builder, callers don't need to guard the call sites if any computation is necessary to produce the arguments to the logging, whereas the callers of source generated APIs would need `IsEnabled` checks to guard against such computations.
 The source generator is able to provide a proper guided experience for logging using the many diagnostics messages that it is combined with.

 There are a couple of open design questions that the interpolated string builder approach would still need to address: (1) how to allow alternative names for name holes, (2) how to lazily hold onto structured log data for consumers of log APIs to themselves to materialize them in customized ways.